pozar87/apts/README.md

 Set of tools for automatic astrophotography images acquisition and processing.

 ## Features
-* Register your optical equipment ang computa all possiable magnifications
+* Register your optical equipment and compute all possible magnifications